Ryael/memoria/README.md

 ![Return Button](docs/features/return-button.png)

-The return to the main menu button is present on every section but the main menu.
-Its purpose is to bring the user back to the main menu as it simply plays the same reload script as the title does, resetting the page to its default state: the main menu.
-It has the exact same animation as the other main menu buttons and is even styled the same to ensure consistency and familiarity.
+The Return to the Main Menu button is present on every section but the Main Menu.
+Its purpose is to bring the user back to the Main Menu as it simply plays the same reload script as the Title does, resetting the page to its default state: the Main Menu.
+It has the exact same animation as the other Main Menu buttons and is even styled the same to ensure consistency and familiarity.

 ### Leaderboards

 ![Leaderboards](docs/features/leaderboards.png)

-The leaderboards section is unfortunately not finished.
+The Leaderboards section is unfortunately not finished.
 It was intended to be a section where players could select one of the three corresponding difficulties to display the top 10 times for each.
 Due to no backend knowledge, the intention was to use a service like [Parse Platform](https://parseplatform.org/).
 However, I ended up running out of time and didn't want to rush and ultimately fail properply implenting this, hence this feature will be implemented in the future.

 ### Credits

 ![Credits](docs/features/credits.png)

-The credits section is very similar to both the rules & difficulty and leaderboards sections, both in how it displays and hides the other content and how it looks.
+The Credits section is very similar to both the Rules & Difficulty and Leaderboards sections, both in how it displays and hides the other content and how it looks.
 Here the user can find my details and information on how to best contact me in the event of them finding a bug.
 It also attributes the images used from FreePik.

 ### Footer

 ![Footer](docs/features/footer-icons.png)

-The footer of Memoria displays three social icons which are created via Font Awesome.
+The Footer of Memoria displays three social icons which are created via Font Awesome.
 These are links to my GitHub, LinkedIn, and E-mail.
 No more were added as the intention was to keep this strictly professional.
-The footer is present in all sections, providing the user with easy and direct methods to contact me to report bugs or any other reason.
+The Gooter is present in all sections, providing the user with easy and direct methods to contact me to report bugs or any other reason.
 They also have [a unique animation](docs/features/footer-icons-animated.png) that fades in and out, similarly to the buttons.

 ### Favicon

 ![Favicon](docs/features/favicon.png)

-As with all websites, this one also has a favicon that is displayed beside the title of the page.
-A user can quickly and easily discern if they have Memoria open amongst many different tabs by looking for the capital "M" icon, which is rendered in the same font as the title text, Jost.
+As with all websites, this one also has a Favicon that is displayed beside the Title of the page.
+A user can quickly and easily discern if they have Memoria open amongst many different tabs by looking for the capital "M" icon, which is rendered in the same font as the Title text, Jost.

 [Back to top &uarr;](#memoria)
 <hr>